IMGT-CNRS/StatAssembly/README.md

 ## Output

-The expected output from execution is present in `example_files/results/`.
+The expected output from execution with test files is present in `example_files/results/`.

 ### Description of generated file in example folder